How to Apply to the PhD in Health Information Science Program

 - Referee Information

 Applicants are required to enter the names and contact information (including e-mail address) of two academic referees (academic referees are people who have taught the applicant in a university degree credit course) into the online application.
-Once the application is submitted, each referee will receive a request via e-mail within 24 - 48 hours to complete an electronic recommendation form on the applicant’s behalf.
+If several years have passed since the applicant last attended university, they are permitted to substitute professional references from people who have supervised the applicant in an employment position.
+Within 24 hours of the time the applicant enters the referee information into the online application, each referee will receive a request via e-mail to complete an electronic recommendation form on the applicant’s behalf.
 A link to the form will be included in the e-mail.
 The applicant will receive an e-mail when Western receives the referee's letter of recommendation.

 - A two-page statement (600-800 words) of your academic background and research interests.
 Applicants should review the list of core and affiliated HIS faculty to determine potential supervisors, and indicate, in their statement, which faculty members could serve as supervisors, and who they have spoken with